binkley/wrong-place-wrong-time/homebrewery.md

 Laeral: Hmmm.
 This first one ... clear enough.
 Good you found this. <br>
 Laeral: (pauses) This second sheet is blank. (frowns) <br>
 Laeral: (rubs the band of a silver ring on her finger — a faint shimmer crawls over the parchment) <br>
-DM note: Ring of Spell Storing – contains Legend Lore <br>
+DM note: Legend Lore from Ring of Spell Storing; Laeral has been looking for this evidence for some time <br>
 Laeral: (after a moment, quietly) I see, disguised, and freshly done so. <br>
 DM note: *[Improved Disguise Self](https://www.dndbeyond.com/spells/2881127-improved-disguise-self)*